Boite mac Cináeda

 Boite mac Cináeda ("Boite son of Kenneth"; also, Bodhe, Boedhe, etc.; d.
-1058) was a Scottish prince, son of either King Kenneth II of Scotland (Cináed mac Maíl Coluim) or King Kenneth III of Scotland (Cináed mac Duib).
+1058) was a member of the Scottish royal kindred active in the late 10th and early 11th centuries.
+His patronymic identifies him as the son of a Cináed (Kenneth), though modern historians debate whether this refers to Kenneth II of Scotland (Cináed mac Maíl Coluim) or Kenneth III of Scotland (Cináed mac Duib).